lejubila/piGardenWeb/README.md

 10) Open your browser on http://ip_address_of_your_raspberry_pi and register your user.

+11) Sign in to piGardenWeb with the newly created user

+12) Goto in to menu "Users, Roles, Perm / Users" and assign admin role to your user

-11) Sign in to piGardenWeb with the newly created user, and perform the initial setup from the menu "SETUP / Initial setup"
+13) Perform the initial setup from the menu "SETUP / Initial setup"

-11) Now you can disable open registration by editing the .env file and setting REGISTRATION_OPEN with the value "false".
+12) Now you can disable open registration by editing the .env file and setting REGISTRATION_OPEN with the value "false".
+    Also disable ALLOW_MANAGE_USER and ALLOW_MANAGE_ROLE_AND_PERMISSION.
     You can also change the language of the interface (LOCALE = en / it) and smtp parameters for sending email notifications to reset the user password.

 ## Installation on Raspbian 9 stretch (nginx + php7) -- for versions of piGardenWeb lower than v.0.4.4